-PLL and PLL controller
+PLL and PLL controller [C6712C/C6712D only]

-The TMS320C6712D includes a PLL and a flexible PLL controller peripheral consisting of a prescaler (D0) and four dividers (OSCDIV1, D1, D2, and D3).
+The 320C6712C/C6712D includes a PLL and a flexible PLL controller peripheral consisting of a prescaler (D0) and four dividers (OSCDIV1, D1, D2, and D3).
 The PLL controller is able to generate different clocks for different parts of the system (i.e., DSP core, Peripheral Data Bus, External Memory Interface, McASP, and other peripherals).
-Figure 8 illustrates the PLL, the PLL controller, and the clock generator logic.
+Figure 10 illustrates the PLL, the PLL controller, and the clock generator logic.

-[†] Dividers D1 and D2 must never be disabled.
+† Dividers D1 and D2 must never be disabled.
 Never write a "0" to the D1EN or D2EN bits in the PLLDIV1 and PLLDIV2 registers.

 - NOTES: A. Place all PLL external components (C1, C2, and the EMI Filter) as close to the C67x[TM] DSP device as possible.
 For the best performance, TI recommends that all the PLL external components be on a single side of the board without jumpers, switches, or components other than the ones shown. - B. For reduced PLL jitter, maximize the spacing between switching signals and the PLL external components (C1, C2, and the EMI Filter). - C. The 3.3-V supply for the EMI filter must be from the same 3.3-V power plane supplying the I/O voltage, DV{DD}. - D. EMI filter manufacturer TDK part number ACF451832-333, -223, -153, -103.
-Panasonic part number EXCCET103U.
+Panasonic part number EXCET103U.

-Figure 8.
-PLL and Clock Generator Logic
+Figure 10.
+PLL and Clock Generator Logic [C6712C/C6712D Only]

 The PLL Reset Time is the amount of wait time needed when resetting the PLL (writing PLLRST=1), in order for the PLL to properly reset, before bringing the PLL out of reset (writing PLLRST = 0).
-For the PLL Reset Time value, see Table 25.
-The PLL Lock Time is the amount of time from when PLLRST = 0 with PLLEN = 0 (PLL out of reset, but still bypassed) to when the PLLEN bit can be safely changed to "1" (switching from bypass to the PLL path), see Table 25 and Figure 8.
+For the PLL Reset Time value, see Table 30.
+The PLL Lock Time is the amount of time from when PLLRST = 0 with PLLEN = 0 (PLL out of reset, but still bypassed) to when the PLLEN bit can be safely changed to "1" (switching from bypass to the PLL path), see Table 30 and Figure 10.

 Under some operating conditions, the maximum PLL Lock Time may vary from the specified typical value.
-For the PLL Lock Time values, see Table 25.
+For the PLL Lock Time values, see Table 30.

-Table 25.
-PLL Lock and Reset Times
+Table 30.
+PLL Lock and Reset Times (C6712C/C6712D only)